julienharbulot/eth-pos-prysm-exercise/README.md

 Now that we know where the relevant information is located, we need to find a way to extract it and report it.

-In the `validateComitteeIndexBeaconAttestation` method, there is [an interesting broadcast](https://github.com/prysmaticlabs/prysm/blob/develop/beacon-chain/sync/validate_beacon_attestation.go#L76) on the `s.cfg.attestationNotifier` member variable:
+In the `validateComitteeIndexBeaconAttestation` method, there is [an interesting broadcast](https://github.com/prysmaticlabs/prysm/blob/develop/beacon-chain/sync/validate_beacon_attestation.go#L76) using the `s.cfg.attestationNotifier` member variable:

 ```go
 // Broadcast the unaggregated attestation on a feed to notify other services in the beacon node